gpx-animator/gpx-animator/README.md

 ## Contributors

-Special thanks for all the people who had helped this project so far!
-Please take a look at the [CONTRIBUTORS](CONTRIBUTORS.md) file for a complete list of all contributors.
+Special thanks for all the people who had helped this project so far:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->